-The Australia Colocation market will grow at a CAGR of 19.85% from USD 2.409 billion in 2025 to USD 5.957 billion in 2030.
+The Australia Colocation market is forecast to grow at a CAGR of 19.5%, reaching USD 11.7 billion in 2031 from USD 2.8 billion in 2026.

 The increasing number of data centers, favourable regulation coupled with good infrastructural facilities, and the high internet penetration rate in the country are majorly driving colocation market expansion in Australia.